Mitch Markovich: Musical

 Mitch's solos were the snare equivalent of Mount Everest ...
 Do, or die!

 Mitch Markovich is the composer of a ten-piece series titled Rudimental Contest Series, published in 1966.
 This collection of rudimental solos, duets, and quartets ranges from "Easy" to "Difficult"; and it features various combinations of the snare drum, tenor drum, and bass drum.

-The collection's greatest enduring impact upon percussion culture may be found in its more extremely athletically rigorous solos for marching snare drum, such as "Stamina" and "Tornado".
+The collection's greatest impact upon percussion culture may be found in its more rigorous solos for marching snare drum, such as "Stamina" and "Tornado".
 Continuously used as audition and contest pieces over the last five decades, they are widely considered to be traditional standards.
 Notoriously difficult even for experts, these solos have served as authoritative benchmarks of physical performance and academic correctness.
 Gregg Bissonette cited "Tornado" as an advanced traditional standard piece, in the rudimental snare section of his training video titled Private Lesson.